sandana123kri/Deep_learning/README.md

-Here's a more detailed README file in 300 words:

----

 # Deep Learning Implementations

 This repository contains two separate implementations of deep learning models using dense neural networks.
 These models demonstrate the use of dense layers for different supervised learning tasks: classification and regression.